-All of the Company's assets and liabilities are denominated in Euros (" $\epsilon$ "), and therefore currently there is no foreign currency risk.
+Other than income tax, all of the Company's assets and liabilities are denominated in Euros (" ε "), and therefore currently there is no foreign currency risk.

 Capital management

 The Company considers its capital to comprise its ordinary share capital and its accumulated retained earnings.
 There have been no changes in what the Company considers to be its capital since the previous year.
 The Company is not subject to any external capital requirements, except for the minimum requirement under the Companies Act 2006.
 The Company has not breached this minimum requirement.